-Overview: The IMO notes that the Rule Change Proposal: Demand Side Management -Operational Issues (RC\2008\20) introduced a new concept for measuring the curtailability of Curtailable Loads.
+Overview: The IMO notes that the Rule Change Proposal: Demand Side Management - Operational Issues (RC_2008_20) introduced a new concept for measuring the curtailability of Curtailable Loads.
 This is known as the Relevant Demand (RD) level.
 The RD level determines the median value that a Curtailable Load consumes during 32 Trading Intervals of highest demand during the preceding Hot Season, reflecting a normal operating level during the intervals when the DSP is most likely to be dispatched.

 The Market Rules also give a CL/DSP the ability to perform maintenance over these peak intervals without this reducing the corresponding RD level for the Facility.
-The IMO considers that the exclusion of maintenance from the calculation gives a dual incentive to Market Participants to perform maintenance during intervals they assume will be IRCR intervals.
+The IMO considers that the exclusion of maintenance from the calculation gives a dual incentive to Market Participants to perform maintenance during intervals they assume will be IRCR intervals4.
 For example a Market Participant can currently attempt to reduce its load over intervals which it considers will be Peak Trading Intervals.
 Note that the IRCR and RD intervals are likely to be similar intervals and as such a Market Participant's IRCR are likely to be reduced.
-To minimise the cost of these reductions if a Market Participant can also apply to the IMO to exclude these intervals resulting in a higher RD level than they would otherwise have had calculated.
+To minimise the cost of these reductions if a Market Participant performs maintenance on a Facility over these intervals, that Market Participant can also apply to the IMO to exclude these intervals resulting in a higher RD level than they would otherwise have had calculated.
 As a result the

-&lt;sup>4 The 12 peak Trading Intervals during the Hot Season preceding the initial calculation.
+4 The 12 peak Trading Intervals during the Hot Season preceding the initial calculation.